giniedp/nw-models/Readme.md

 ```
 Options:
   -i, --input [inputDir]            Path to the unpacked game directory (default: "out/unpack")
-  -o, --output [outputDir]          Path to the output directory (default: "out/models")
+  -o, --output [outputDir]           Output Path to the output directory (default: "out/models")
   -id, --id <itemId>                 Filter by item id (may be part of ID)
   -skin, --skinFile <skinFileName>   Filter by skin file name (may be part of name)
   -u, --update                       Ignores and overrides previous export
-  -t, --threads                     Number of threads
+  -t, --threads <threadCount>        Number of threads (default: "6")
+  -ts, --texture-size <textureSize>  Makes all textures the same size.
+Should be a power of 2 value (512, 1024, 2048 etc) (default: "1024")
   --verbose                          Enables log output (automatically enabled if threads is 0)
   -h, --help                         display help for command
 ```

 To convert a subset of models, you can filter by item ID.
 For example, this will export all voidbent armor items.

+The `texture-size` parameter is currently needed because an internal library requires the textures to be the same size when they are blended with each other.
+Pass a higher value here if you want to have higher resolution textures.
+You can also disable the texture scaling by passing a `0`.
+This will keep the original texture size.
+However, some item models wont be tinted correctly.

 ```
 yarn convert -id VoidbentT5